magma/magma/docs/readmes/orc8r/dev_sub_digests.md

 2. If AGW is not in-sync: `SyncSubscribers`
     - AGW sends its local per-subscriber digests
     - Cloud compares the AGW digests with the cloud digests, and calculates the changeset between the two sets of per-subscriber digests.
-That is, it locates the subscribers to renew or to delete on the AGW side
+That is, it locates the subscribers to renew and delete on the AGW side
-        - If the changeset is of a reasonable size (configurable), returns the data needed to update AGW locally, as well as the latest cloud digests
+        - If the changeset is of a reasonable (configurable) size, returns the data needed to update AGW locally, as well as the latest cloud digests
         - If not, returns a signal for AGW to conduct a full-on resync
 3. If AGW receives resync signal: `ListSubscribers`
-    - AGW sends desired pageSize, as well as the current page token (until all pages are fetched)
+    - AGW sends desired page size, as well as the current page token (until all pages are fetched)
-    - Cloud returns the corresponding page of data loaded from `subscriberdb_cache`, as well as the latest cloud digests
+    - Cloud returns the corresponding page of data loaded from *subscriberdb_cache*, as well as the latest cloud digests

 ## Additional Notes

-### APN Resource Configs Handling
+### APN resource configs handling

-Currently, gateway-specific APN resources configurations are also stored in subscriber data objects streamed down to AGWs.
-This is an issue to be addressed by ongoing refactoring projects.
+Currently, gateway-specific "APN resource" configurations are also stored in the subscriber config objects synced to AGWs.
+This is a legacy pattern that will be redressed in an upcoming refactor.

-Until a fix is landed, to ensure that the generated subscriber digests are the same for all gateways in a network, the APN resources configs are extracted from subscriber data objects beforehand, and captured in its own digest instead.
-That is, the subscriber digests generated in `subscriberdb_cache` are concatenations of `apnResourceDigest` and `subscriberDigest`; in the generation of the `subscriberDigest`, the APN resource configurations are left blank.
+As an immediate workaround, to ensure the generated subscriber digests are the same for all gateways in a network, the APN resources configs are extracted from subscriber config objects beforehand, and captured in its own, separate digest.
+That is, the subscriber digests generated in *subscriberdb_cache* are concatenations of `apnResourceDigest` and `subscriberDigest`.
+In the generation of the `subscriberDigest`, the APN resource configurations are left blank.

-Similarly, the cached subscriber data objects in `subscriberdb_cache` also don't contain APN resource configs.
-As a result, the `subscriberdb` servicers would currently append APN resource configs to subscriber data objects loaded from cache, before streaming it down to AGWs.
+Similarly, the cached subscriber config objects in *subscriberdb_cache* also don't contain APN resource configs.
+As a result, the *subscriberdb* servicers currently append APN resource configs to subscriber config objects loaded from cache, before transmitting the full configs down to AGWs.

-### Orc8r-directed Resync
+### Orc8r-directed resync

-For reliability, and also to avoid hash collision-induced edge cases in the subscriber digests pattern, an orc8r-directed resync is enforced on the AGWs at a configurable interval (e.g. once per day).
+For added reliability, and to avoid (trivially improbable) hash collisions, an Orc8r-directed resync is enforced on the AGWs at a configurable interval (e.g. once per day).

-To this end, `subscriberdb` tracks the last resync times of each gateway, and enforces the resync for a gateway hasn't undergone a resync in a while.
+To this end, *subscriberdb* tracks the last resync times of each gateway, and enforces the resync for gateways which haven't undergone a resync in a while.

-NOTE: Since the cloud servicer doesn't track the success status of the requests on the AGW end, it takes an AGW request for the last page of subscriber data as an approximate indication that the AGW has come to the end of a resync.